-As the main ingredient of hash is kief (an extremely potent trichome resin), the high will depend on unique combination of cannabinoids and terpenes in the strain used for making hash.
+As the main ingredient of hash is kief (an extremely potent trichome resin), the high will depend on the unique combination of cannabinoids and terpenes in the strain used for making it.

-So, for example, if a hash has a lot of limonene (those hash usually have citrusy names like “Lemon Hash”), it will most likely make you cerebral, uplifted and motivated to tackle the day.
+So, for example, if a hash has a lot of limonene (these types of hash usually have citrusy names like “Lemon Hash”), it will most likely make you cerebral, uplifted and motivated to tackle the day.

-Hash made from indica-dominant strains generally contain more myrcene, which is why they create more of a body-type of high.
+Hash made from indica-dominant strains generally contains more myrcene, which is why it produces more of a body-type of high.

-Compared to regular cannabis flowers, hash is generally considered more mellow, as the high from it lasts shorter.
+Compared to regular cannabis flowers, hash is generally considered more mellow, and the high from it lasts shorter.